Each year around 40,000 young women become mums and most of these pregnancies are unplanned.

 Make sure that you eat healthily but be aware that it is not advisable to eat some foods while you are pregnant.
 Your midwife will be able to advise you on the diet that is best for you and your baby.

-This is the best present you could give your unborn baby.
-Your baby is less likely to be healthy if you smoke, so ask your Midwife about the support available to help you give up.
+Smoking during pregnancy can cause serious health problems for you and your baby.
+You risk pregnancy complicatons and your baby is less likely to be healthy if you smoke, so ask your GP or Midwife about the support available to help you give up.

 Think about your drinking